 2017 – 2018 Programming Chair, RALSD

 Executive Assistant to Director and Grants Coordinator, New Americans Museum

 Community Engagement Coordinator, Art Career Café

-Polly Toledo is the Operations and Programs Manager at the San Diego Model Railroad Museum in Balboa Park.
+Polly Toledo is the Executive Assistant to Director and Grants Coordinator at the New Americans Museum.
 She also moonlights as the Community Engagement Coordinator for Art Career Café.
 Polly received her M.A. in Art Galleries and Museum Studies from the University Leeds and her B.A. in Art History from Dominican University of California.
 As a San Diego native she is excited about the unique opportunities the San Diego Arts and Culture community has in terms of its diversity, bi-nationality and distinctive cultures which make it unlike any other city.
 As an arts professional she seeks to cultivate accessibility and inclusion in the arts to empower individuals and their communities.
 Polly balances her work life with her interests in traveling, Krav Maga, jewelry making, gardening, and smashing the patriarchy.

 2018 Programming Co-Chair

 Samantha Watkins is the Interim Special Event Manager at La Jolla Playhouse and is thrilled to be serving on RAL this year.
 She received her B.A. in Theatre and Broadcast Journalism from Point Loma Nazarene University and has a strong passion for the arts.
 Specifically, Samantha is excited about creating events to bring together the art community, from providing educational information to showcasing artists work.
 In her spare time she teaches yoga, runs marathons, and goes line dancing.

 2018 Rise Up Task Force Chair